blokur/harego/README.md

 ## Description

-An Exchange is a concurrent safe exchange and a queue for managing all communications with RabbitMQ.
-The only requirement for an Exchange to operate is an [amqp](github.com/streadway/amqp) connection.
-The Exchange will create workers for consuming messages.
-The default values are chosen to make the Exchange a durable queue working with the `default` exchange and `topic` kind.
-Exchange can be configure by passing provided `ConfigFunc` functions to NewExchange() constructor.
+An Client is a concurrent safe exchange and a queue for managing all communications with RabbitMQ.
+The only requirement for an Client to operate is an [amqp](github.com/streadway/amqp) connection.
+The Client will create workers for consuming messages.
+The default values are chosen to make the Client a durable queue working with the `default` exchange and `topic` kind.
+Client can be configure by passing provided `ConfigFunc` functions to NewClient() constructor.

 The `Consume()` method will call the provided `HandlerFunc` with the next message and waits until it returns before it passes the next one.
 The return